song-jinchen/Medicare-subsidises-Medical-Imaging-procedures-for-service-providers-in-Australia/README.md

 - **Pandas:** For data manipulation and analysis.
 - **os and sys:** Basic Python packages used for interacting with the system.

-## How to Run the Code
+## How to Setup the Project

-1. Install the required packages by running `pip install -r requirements.txt` in your terminal.
+1. **Install the required packages:**

+    Open your terminal and execute the following commands:

+    ```shell
+    pip install selenium
+    pip install webdriver_manager
+    pip install pandas
+    ```

+    These commands will install Selenium, WebDriver Manager, and pandas packages that are required for this project.

+2. **Download the ChromeDriver:**

-2. Download the correct version of [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/](https://chromedriver.storage.googleapis.com/index.html?path=114.0.5735.90/](https://sites.google.com/chromium.org/driver/downloads) and place it in the same directory as your script.
+    Download the correct version of [ChromeDriver](https://sites.google.com/chromium.org/driver/downloads) and place it in the same directory as your script.

-3. Run `python -u main.py` in your terminal.
+3. **Run the code:**

+    After completing the above steps, you can run the project.
+Use the following command to run the script:

+    ```shell
+    python -u main.py
+    ```

+Please note: Depending on your Python setup, you may need to use `pip3` instead of `pip` for the installation commands.
+And you may need to use `python3` instead of `python` for the command to run the script.